 Physical Sensations and Sound

 How does a person's voice sound like a violin, anyway?
 I don't know, but I've heard it said.
 Musicians might understand description like that, but I've always had difficulty comparing people's voices to musical instruments.
 Saying, 'he's a tenor' might help me somewhat, but not everybody can keep tenor, alto, soprano, bass, baritone, ect, in order.
 In my mind, there are five kinds of voices: high, low, sweet, soft, and husky (Omaha high-low, Indian…never mind, that's poker).
 'Husky' can also be read as 'harsh'.
-If anyone has a better system (and Lord knows, there must be a better one), I'd love to hear--get it? hear--about it.
+If anyone has a better system (and Lord knows, there must be a better one), I'd love to hear-get it? hear-about it.

 Other sounds are not so hard.
 Hoots, howls, growling, a grating noise…those sounds are for the most part universally understood.
 There are also the fun similes, like, 'The dragon's scales grated together like a nail file at 1,000 decibels' (provided, of course, that your character is a female from the 21st century or otherwise familiar with manicures).
+Sounds give you the opportunity to make your writing more multidimensional, and of course, invoking textures, smells, and tastes even more so.

 Thesaurus: Friend or Ally?